 Developing a game product is nothing short of a tightrope walk as the developers balance between a complex application software vis-à-vis the high expectations of the end-users.
 There is an...

 In case you are new to the topic game QA, it primarily refers to the quality assurance of a video game.
 In other words, after a video game is officially developed, one needs to be sure that the final product including all of the features is working as intended.

 What Is Mobile Game QA And Who Is Responsible For It?

 Now, the systematic and structured approach to this testing is known as video game testing.
 The mobile game testing, in reality, differs from the regular mobile app testing.
 All the agile processes, automated frameworks, and seamless integration are aspects that are quite different in the eyes of the mobile game QA testers – who work to identify any possible bugs and help developers to remove them efficiently.

 However, the big picture with this topic is not the testing itself as a procedure, but the need for mobile game QA in general.
 It is true that the mobile game marketplace is growing as we speak, with over a million games and countless variations of them.
 However, most of all, mobile game testing takes place in a vibrant marketplace which is regularly updated, with iOS and Android as the main forces of these upgrades.

-Just because of the frequent launches of new hardware and operating systems, the need for mobile game QA testing grows.
+Just because of the frequent launches of new hardware and operating systems, the need for mobile game QA testing has grown recently.
 As much as the quality, graphics, and gameplay get improved with every new upgrade, it is the actual testing that makes this possible and puts it into practice.
-There are numerous methods involved around it, including but not limited to arranging a variety of test devices for compatibility checks covering maximum possible target users, getting help from end-user communities across the globe, Beta testers, external QA agency, using middlewares, emulators and so on.
+There are various methods involved around it, including but not limited to arranging a variety of test devices for compatibility checks covering maximum possible target users, getting help from end-user communities across the globe, Beta testers, external QA agency, using middlewares, emulators and so on.

 Laxmikant B. Thipse